M6 motorway (Ireland): Ballinasloe-Galway

 Construction of this 56-km section of M6 began in 2007.
 This section lies between the town of Ballinasloe and Galway City, running between junctions 14 and 20 on the M6 corridor.
 The road is a tolled Public-private partnership scheme, and opened under motorway restrictions.
 The PPP contract was awarded to N6 Concession Limited in April 2007 which comprised FCC Construction S.A. and Itinere Infraestructuras (both major companies from Spain) and P.J.
 Hegarty & Sons who are a leading Irish Contractor.
 The contract was signed on 4 April 2007 for 30 years from that date.
 The construction took approximately 3 years to be completed and the N6 Concessions Limited will be responsible for collection of tolls for a period of approximately 27 years.

 This scheme was a matter of some controversy at its planning stage.
 The environmental agency An Taisce claimed that the National Roads Authority's planned route would be "particularly destructive" in passing the site of the 17th-century Battle of Aughrim.
 The decision to toll the route is also controversial, as the M4 motorway to/from Dublin, which connects with the N6/M6 route, is also tolled.
 This meant that motorists would have to pay two tolls when driving between Dublin and Galway.
 It was pointed out, however, that this corresponds with the Authority's plan to have two tolls on each of the main interurban routes.

 The new section of N6/M6 between Ballinasloe and Galway was also quite unusual in another way: Unlike most national road upgrade projects in Ireland, the new route differed significantly from that of the original N6.
 The new route runs roughly east–west between the two destinations, rather than dipping south to Loughrea, as the former alignment N6 did.
 The N65 was extended from Loughrea to the new M6 was constructed to cater for this change.

 As an emergency measure to restore access from Dublin to Galway after severe flooding at Craughwell on Friday 20 November 2009, an incomplete section of this scheme between Loughrea and Galway Clinic (Doughiska) was opened temporarily.

 Junctions

-Until 2011 there were two junction numbering schemes on the N6 route.
 The M6 junction numbers below are used on the entire length of the road.
 The Athlone bypass had a separate numbering scheme (J1–J6) but was renumbered to its current form (J8–J13) following the upgrade of the bypass in 2011.